Trinity College - Dublin, Ireland (Source: Jordan Steinberg)

 In a counter-argument, one could say that the United States’ graduation rate is impressive, given its high population.
 Russia and Japan, both within spitting distance of the US’ population, both have it beat — Russia, with a rate of 58%, and Japan, with 59%.
 Conversely, however, both nations deal with a student debt crisis similar to that in the states.

-That said, if you are going to college in the United States, chances are low that you’ll make a permanent relocation to one of these educational paradise.
+If you decide, however, to go to college in the United States, chances are low that you’ll make a permanent relocation to one of these educational paradise.
 The question then turns to how one can best mitigate the risk of being overwhelmed by student loans.
 To that end, start saving money as early as possible, apply for every scholarship and grant you can, or try to arrange an internship.
 Easier said than done, to be sure, but doable nonetheless.

 Sometimes, however, life can get in the way — despite the best of intentions and proactivity, you might find yourself trapped under a crippling amount of student debt.
 Sure, the instinct might be flee to a far-off country, or to simply not it off, there are better ways.
 The refinancing of student loans is a great way to start getting out from the pile.
 Depending on one’s circumstances, this can mean a reduction in annual percentage rates, as well as in monthly dues.